Pop:

 ”Tuesday’s Dead”: By Cat Stevens.
 One of the great songs of his album ”Tea for the Tillerman” from 1970.
 Stevens achieves a beautiful combination of poetic lyrics and a captivating calypso groove.

-”Why Walk When You Can Fly?”: This is a touching, little song by Mary Chapin Carpenter.
+NEW 2022 ”Why Walk When You Can Fly?”: This is a touching, little song by Mary Chapin Carpenter.
 From her album ”Stones in the Road” (1994).

 ”Oh, What a World”: Can life be beautiful even if straight men are reading fashion magazines?
-Rufus Wainright definitely thinks so, letting Ravel’s ”Bolero” take over more and more – out of pure inspiration!
+Who knows…, but Rufus Wainwright definitely thinks so, letting Ravel’s ”Bolero” take over more and more – out of pure inspiration!
+The Illustrakören from Stockholm is singing again.

 ”Time in a Bottle”: A milestone for every singer-songwriter.
 Jim Croce wrote it – probably because ”there never seems to be enough time to do the things you wanna do”.
-I’ve made an alternative, slightly lower version as well (in d-minor).
-That one has recently been wonderfully performed by the Vocal Ensemble of the Brighton Secondary School in Australia.
+I’m glad to present the arrangement in the interpretation of the Birdhouse Singers.
+Listen to them here.
+There’s also a slightly lower version (in d-minor) which has been wonderfully performed by the Vocal Ensemble of the Brighton Secondary School in Australia.
 You can listen to it here.
-(Their performance is 1 hour and 19 seconds into the video.)
+(Their performance is 1 hour and 19 minutes into the video.)

 ”Lights are on but Nobody’s Home”: Tom Rosenthal’s soothingly meditative song works beautifully for mixed choir.
 The repetitive piano part of the original is here distributed to alto and tenor voices.
 The soprano part is occasionally divided.
 An easy piece for an outstanding and calm moment in a concert program.
 Watch the original music video here: https://youtu.be/p_sXz5IL2kI